 - 2 28 oz canned crushed tomatoes

 - Toss the breadcrumbs with the milk in a large bowl until they soak it up.
-Drop the beef, pork, onion, garlic, and parsley on top and season with salt and pepper.
+Add the beef, pork, onion, garlic, parsley, eggs, and parmesan cheese on top and season with salt and pepper.
 Mix by hand just until combined.

 - Use an ice cream scoop or hands to form 10-12 balls of meat.
-Very gently place them into the dutch oven.
+Very gently place them into the bottom of a large pot or 5-7 quart Dutch oven.
 Brown over medium heat, about 5 minutes, then gently flip over using a spoon to brown the other side.

-- Season the dutch oven with bay leaves, crushed red pepper, Italian seasoning, and a generous sprinkle of salt and pepper.
+- Create a flavorful sauce.
+To the same pot with the meatballs, add bay leaves, crushed red pepper, Italian seasoning, and a generous sprinkle of salt and pepper.
 Top with tomato paste and crushed tomatoes.

 - Cook covered on low heat for 30 minutes, until the internal temperature of the meatballs reads 160°F. Serve meatballs nestled inside toasted white subs with freshly torn basil and parmesan cheese.